brianarn/hugo-theme-h5bp/README.md

 baseline that should prove to be a friendly site for a wide variety of modern devices.

+As of this writing, H5BP 5.0.0 is the baseline in use.
+There has been no customized build or anything, it's just a stock "All the things in v5.0.0".
+Updates will be assessed as available, or feel free to submit a PR. :)

 [h5bp]: https://html5boilerplate.com/
 [Hugo]: http://gohugo.io/